rustinact/rustinaction.github.io/_posts/concurrency/2023-11-17-basics-of-concurrency.markdown

 [^1]: In Rust, like in many other programming languages, the "**main thread**" refers to the initial thread of execution that is created when a Rust program starts running.
 The main thread is the thread in which the `main` function of a Rust program is executed.
 The `main` function is the entry point of a Rust program.
 The additional spawned threads can run concurrently with the main thread, allowing programmers to write concurrent and parallel code.
 When the main thread of a Rust program terminates, the entire program shuts down, even if other threads are still running.

 [^2]: Rust only includes the native OS thread (also known as kernel thread) in its `std` module.
-An executing Rust program consists of a collection of native OS threads, each with their own stack and local state.
-Note that Rust doesn't have a green thread (also known as user-level or lightweight thread) implementation as part of its standard library (`std` module).
+A Rust program in execution is made up of several **native OS threads**, each of which has its own stack and local state.
+Note that Rust doesn't have a **green thread** (also known as user-level or lightweight thread) implementation as part of its standard library (`std` module).
 Initially, Rust's standard library supported both native and green threading, but later the green thread was removed from the standard library due to the fact that it demanded a larger language runtime.
 Refer [here](https://github.com/rust-lang/rfcs/blob/master/text/0230-remove-runtime.md){:target="_blank"} for more information.

 [^3]: A **module** in Rust is a collection of "related" items that includes functions, structs, and even other modules as well.